Biden blasts 'extreme' GOP in Labor Day battleground trips

 Trump has endorsed candidates in key races around the country and Biden is warning that some Republicans now believe so strongly in Trumpism that they are willing to undermine core American values to promote it.
 The president said Thursday that “blind loyalty to a single leader, and a willingness to engage in political violence, is fatal to democracy.”

-He told the Milwaukee rally that many in the GOP have “chosen to go backwards, full of anger, violence, hate, division.”
+He said that many in the GOP are "full of anger, violence, hate, division.”

 “But together we can, and we must, choose a different path forward,” Biden said.
 “A future of unity and hope. we’re going to choose to build a better America.”

-The crowd jeered loudly as Biden repeatedly chided Republican Sen. Ron Johnson of Wisconsin for voting against a Democratic-backed measure meant to lower prescription drug prices.
+The crowd jeered loudly as the president repeatedly chided Republican Sen. Ron Johnson of Wisconsin for voting against a Democratic-backed measure meant to lower prescription drug prices.
 The president also suggested Johnson and other congressional Republicans were wiling to undermine Social Security.

 Unions endorsements helped Biden overcome disastrous early finishes in Iowa and New Hampshire to win the 2020 Democratic primary, and eventually the White House.
 He has since continued to praise the labor movement as president.